 |Operational detail pages|

 This operator, who is believed to be a Polish intelligence agency, is one of the major actors in the field of numbers stations on shortwave.
-It currently runs many active schedules of E11, S11a, F11, P03, and F03.
+It currently runs many active schedules of E11, S11a, F03, and P03.

 In the early days, this operator ran a first (known) generation of numbers stations: G10 and S26.
 They both used the same voice format featuring musical call-ups.
 In the late 1970s, these stations ceased to transmit and were replaced by a new generation of stations, with an updated, similar but slightly different format, dropping the musical call-ups: voice stations in different languages E11, G11 and S11, and the morse station M03.
 In 1994, S11, which used voice samples in Polish, was replaced by a version using Russian instead, which eventually received the designator S11a.

-Around 2009-2010, a digital counterpart to the analog voice and morse stations was introduced: F11.
-It is not operated as a different, independent station.
-Instead, it sends 10-15 minutes before the analog transmissions, sending the same traffic.
-Not all analog schedules have had an F11 counterpart.
-It is currently believed to operate as a legacy mode, having reduced its number of schedules from 17 at the end of 2014 to only 3 by the end of 2017.
-Schedules that used it were either stripped of their F11 counterparts, or shut down completely.
+In the late 2000s, a digital counterpart to the analog voice and Morse stations appeared: F11.
+It wasn't operated as a different, independent station.
+Instead, it sent 10-15 minutes before the analog transmissions, sending the same traffic.
+Not all analog schedules had an F11 counterpart.
+After a long period of decline (going down from 17 active schedules in late 2014 to just 2 by mid 2018), its last schedule disappeared in December 2018.

 This operator used the Windows XP OS as of 2014, as evidenced by leaked shutdown sounds after the last transmission of the day during that summer.
 Sometimes, two identical transmissions are sent at the same time on the same frequency, but usually the operators correct this quickly.

 Since October 2015, the analog broadcasts of this operator feature a 400-2900 Hz bandpass filter, slightly distorting all voice samples.